istio/istio.io/content/blog/2018/v1alpha3-routing/index.md

 to the mesh.
 They can be used to add services as part of expanding the service mesh to include unmanaged infrastructure (e.g., VMs added to a Kubernetes-based service mesh).
 Mesh-external entries represent services external to the mesh.
-For them, mTLS authentication is disabled and policy enforcement is performed on the client-side, instead of on the usual server-side for internal service requests.
+For them, mutual TLS authentication is disabled and policy enforcement is performed on the client-side, instead of on the usual server-side for internal service requests.

 Because a `ServiceEntry` configuration simply adds a destination to the internal service registry, it can be used in conjunction with a `VirtualService` and/or `DestinationRule`, just like any other service in the registry.
-The following `DestinationRule`, for example, can be used to initiate mTLS connections for an external service:
+The following `DestinationRule`, for example, can be used to initiate mutual TLS connections for an external service:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3